MI Sunshine Laws (Open Meetings and Freedom of Information Acts) Handbook

-For government is to be “of the people, by the people, and for the people,” it must be open to the people.
+For government to be “of the people, by the people, and for the people,” it must be open to the people.
 It is this spirit of openness that inspired the Open Meetings Act and the Freedom of Information Act.
 These two laws, known as Michigan’s “sunshine laws,” are designed to make government processes and information more open to the public.

 The Open Meetings Act applies to governmental bodies, those “empowered by state constitution, statute, charter, ordinance, resolution or rule to exercise governmental authority.”
 Nearly all of the court decisions and Attorney General’s opinions addressing the Act have interpreted it liberally in favor of openness.